Diploma in Biotechnology with Program Information

 Job Outlook and Salary Information

-While certificate holders can gain several positions depending on their previous education, the U.S. Bureau of Labor Statistics listed a 14% employment growth for biological technicians from 2010-2020.
+While certificate holders might obtain several positions depending on their previous education, the U.S. Bureau of Labor Statistics listed a 14% employment growth for biological technicians from 2010-2020.
 The mean annual salary for these workers was $42,600 in May 2012.

 Related to Bio Technology School